gvwilson/thirdbit/src/fiction/maddy-roo/index.md

 "Arrooo!
 Arrooo!"
 Wolf howls sent shivers up Maddy's fur.
-In mismatched helmets and salvaged armor, the village militia charged around the corner to hit the bots from behind.
+In mismatched helmets and salvaged armor, the town militia charged around the corner to hit the bots from behind.
 Some carried weighted axes meant for hacking through metal joints.
 Others had long pikes with hooks and spikes on their ends to tangle in bots' limbs and gears.